cmeeren/FSharp.JsonApi/README.md

 Core features:

 * Full support for sparse fieldsets and included resources
-* Support for loading included resources asynchronously on-demand, efficiently in parallel
+* Support for loading included resources asynchronously on-demand, in parallel
 * Uses [FSharp.JsonSkippable](https://github.com/cmeeren/FSharp.JsonSkippable) for strong typing of whether JSON properties are included or excluded

-* TODO
+The focus is on server implementations, but it may also be useful when implementing clients (please get in touch!).

 Table of contents
 -----------------